lbl-srg/modelica-buildings/userGuide/source/bestPractice.rst

    Pump pum(m_flow_nominal=m_flow_nominal) "Pump";
    TemperatureSensor sen(m_flow_nominal=m_flow_nominal) "Sensor";

 This allows to change the value of ``m_flow_nominal`` at one location, and then have the value be propagated to all models that reference it.
-The effort for the additional declaration typically pays off as changes to the model are easier and more robust to do.
+The effort for the additional declaration typically pays off as changes to the model are easier and more robust.

-Propagating parameters and packages is particularly important for medium definitions, as this allows to change the medium declaration at one location and then have it propagated to all models that reference it.
+Propagating parameters and packages is particularly important for medium definitions.
+This allows the user to change the medium declaration at one location and then have it propagated to all models that reference it.
 This can be done by using the declaration

 .. code-block:: modelica

    replaceable package Medium = Modelica.Media.Interfaces.PartialMedium
      "Medium model for air" annotation (choicesAllMatching=true);

-Here, we added the optional annotation ``annotation (choicesAllMatching=true)`` which causes a GUI to show a drop-down menu with all medium models that extend from ``Modelica.Media.Interfaces.PartialMedium``.
+Here, the optional annotation ``annotation (choicesAllMatching=true)`` is added which causes a GUI to show a drop-down menu with all medium models that extend from ``Modelica.Media.Interfaces.PartialMedium``.

 If the above sensor requires a medium model, which is likely the case, its declaration would be